matrix-hacks/matrix-puppet-signal/README.md

 You should see your camera preview open up.

 In the terminal, run `npm run link` and you should soon see a giant QR code.
 Scan that with Signal.
+As soon as no new messages appear on the terminal (SQL channel job ... (createOrUpdateSignedPreKey) succeeded in ...ms) you can ctrl+c out of the program and continue with configuring.

 If you get an error, restart the node process so that you can try with a different QR (it may have expired).